Israel extends evacuation warnings in Lebanon, signaling a wider offensive

 There was no warning before the strike late Wednesday, which hit an apartment not far from the United Nations headquarters, the prime minister’s office and parliament.

-Residents reported a sulfur-like smell following strike in Beirut, and Lebanon's state-run National News Agency accused Israel of using phosphorous bombs, without providing evidence.
+Residents reported a sulfur-like smell following the strike in Beirut, and Lebanon's state-run National News Agency — without providing evidence — accused Israel of using phosphorous bombs, which can cause severe burns and could violate international law.
 Human rights groups have in the past accused Israel of using white phosphorus incendiary shells on towns and villages in southern Lebanon.
-The Israeli military did not immediately respond to a request for comment.

-Hezbollah has an armed wing with tens of thousands of fighters but it also has a political movement and a network of charities staffed by civilians.
+The Israeli army said it has shells containing white phosphorous that do not violate international law, but it did not say if they were used in the attack.
+Army officials said the primary shells they use to create a smokescreen do not contain the substance.

+The Palestinian Health Ministry says 14 people were killed Thursday in an Israeli strike in the Tulkarem refugee camp in the West Bank.

 The Israeli military said Thursday that it had struck around 200 Hezbollah targets across Lebanon, including weapons storage facilities and observation posts.
 It said the strikes killed at least 15 Hezbollah fighters.